TOGAF® ADM Phase G - Ensure Value with Implementation Governance

 Phase G Bare Bones

 In Phase G, we can simplify the work of an enterprise architect to clarifying the architecture and developing recommendations for corrective action.
+The bare bones of Phase G are:

-• What is the project's purpose?
+• A project's purpose?

-• What are the constraints on the implementation team?
+• The constraints on the implementation team?

 A good target architecture will state Gap, Architecture Requirement Specification, and Control.
 An implementation project exists to fill the Gap.
 Failing to fill the Gap and the project is a waste of change resources.
 Architecture Specifications and Controls are constraints on the freedom of the implementation team.